nafplann/SayaLens/README.md

 1. Click the **SayaLens** icon in your menu bar
 2. Select **"Capture Text"**
 3. Drag to select the text area
-4. Release to extract - the text will be displayed with confidence score in a beautiful interface
+4. Release to extract - the text will be displayed in a beautiful interface

 ### Multi-Display Support